neogenia-jp/EzGate/README.md

 ### exapmle 1:

-There's already a web app, and it's running at 192.168.1.101:3000, and If you want to assign the domain to www1.expample.com, you can use the You can start the reverse proxy as follows
+There's already a web app, and it's running at 192.168.1.101:3000, and If you want to assign the domain to www1.expample.com, you can use the You can start the reverse proxy as follows:

 ```bash
 docker run -ti -p80:80 -p443:443 -e PROXY_TO=www1.expample.com,192.168.1.101:3000 -e CERT_EMAIL=your@email.com neogenia/EzGate:latest